narwhalacademy/zebra-crossing/README.md

 - **If you're traveling,** review the scenario titled `Crossing an international border`.
 - **If you’re covering a protest,** review the scenario titled `Attending a protest` and decide which parts apply to you (if you have special journalist rights/protections where you’re working).
 - **If you're doing research on social media,** do so under a separate account that uses an alias (not your real name).
 Set up this account using a disposable email address.
 (Not all newsrooms/employers allow this, but push the allowed boundaries as much as possible.)
-- **Use a VPN if you’re browsing the internet at the office.** For example, website administrators can see that you’re visiting from the *New York Times* network.
+- **Hide where you’re coming from to websites you visit.** Use a VPN or [Tor Browser](https://www.torproject.org/), especially if you’re browsing the internet at home or at the office.
+You don’t want website administrators to see that you’re visiting from the *New York Times* office network, for example.

 #### Protect your data